trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 ## Loading OnlyKey Firmware {#loading-onlykey-firmware}

-If you received a message in the OnlyKey app stating "This application is designed to work with a newer version of OnlyKey firmware." or if your OnlyKey has firmware v0.2-beta.6x or earlier follow the link below:
+If you received a message in the OnlyKey app stating *"This application is designed to work with a newer version of OnlyKey firmware."* or if your OnlyKey has firmware v0.2-beta.6x or earlier follow the link below:

 - [Legacy firmware upgrade guide (v0.2-beta.6x or earlier)](https://docs.crp.to/upgradeguide.html)

 You can check firmware version by looking in the bottom right corner of the OnlyKey App.

-{% include image.html file="image83.png" %}
+{% include image.html file="version.png" %}

 If your OnlyKey has firmware v0.2-beta.7x or later follow the instructions below to load OnlyKey Firmware.